11. Echoes of Another Life

 Jasper's smile turned predatory as he swung himself up into a tree, obscuring himself in the greenery.
 He stared forward, eager and anticipatory, and Bella followed his gaze.

 At first she didn't see what he was looking at.
 But soon her ears detected a soft rustling in the undergrowth, and her eyes picked out movement in the trees.
-Several hundred yards away, two people — no, not people, vampires — were jogging toward them, moving almost as quietly as Jasper had.
+Several hundred yards away, two people—no, not people, vampires—were jogging toward them, moving almost as quietly as Jasper had.
 Their bare feet avoided the dry needles in favor of grass and ferns, seemingly without any effort on their part.

-Bella tensed as she took in their appearance.
+Bella tensed as she took in their appearances.
 They both had short-cropped hair, so light it looked silvery in the moonlight that filtered through the trees, and their eyes gleamed deep burgundy.
 The man was tall, right around Jasper's height, with the same lean, corded muscles and prowling run.
-The girl was tiny, her thin, willowy frame almost boyish under her tight-fitting tunic and leggings.
+The girl was tiny, her willowy frame almost boyish under her tight-fitting tunic and leggings.

-And they were both scarred — not nearly as badly as Jasper, but in a similar way.
+And they were both scarred—not nearly as badly as Jasper, but in a similar way.
 Crescent-shaped bite marks glittered iridescently in the low light, peppering their necks and arms, lending an aura of menace to their lithe frames.

 Bella curled into a defensive crouch, ready to run if they spotted her.
 She saw Jasper slip off his socks and gloves and lay them over the tee limb beside him before falling into a crouch himself.
 His lean muscles bunched in anticipation and his teeth gleamed wickedly behind his smile.
 He watched the two visitors approach until they were only a few yards in front of him, and then let out an ear-splitting war cry and launched himself off of the branch.